hammanilatifa/mini-MBTI-C/README.md

 # mini-MBTI-C
-Mini version of MBTI quiz developped in C
+Mini version of MBTI console quiz developped in C
+Date of creation : 02-01-2021